Joshua-W-Adams/flutter_architecture_template/README.md

 ## Presentation Layer
 ```
-"The presentation layer's responsibility **everything associated to the user interface**."
+"The presentation layer's responsibility is everything associated to the user interface."
 ```
-These responsibilites are typically as follows:
+These responsibilites are as follows:
-- animations
-- pages (a single page/screen a user views, typically the overall layout of the page)
-- widgets (individual components that make up the page)
+- user interface (pages, widgets, animations)
 - passing events to the domain layer (bloc)
 - rendering itself based on states returned by the domain (bloc) layer